Tired of the 9-to-5 grind and wishing you had more time for your family?

 Next Steps

-If you’re interested in learning more about welding permanent jewelry, LINKED Permanent Jewelry Training walks you through argon setup in detail.
-You can also check out Pepetools or Sunstone for regulators and check with local suppliers for tanks and refills.
+If you’re interested in learning more about welding permanent jewelry, Sunstone Engineering walks you through argon setup in detail.
+You can also check out Pepetools for a regulator and check with local suppliers for tanks and refills.

 I’ll admit, I was a little nervous about working with a pressurized tank at first.
 The thought of handling gas felt intimidating.
 But once I figured out how to turn the knobs and adjust the pressure, it was almost as simple as using a propane grill.
 Now, it’s just part of my routine, and I wouldn’t go without it.